jkomoros/boardgame/server/README.md

 This is technically about the api server, but here just to have it in one place.

-You configure the api server with a file called config.SECRET.json, which should be in the directory you start the server from.
-If you follow the instructions above, it will be impossible to accidentally commmit that secret config file to source control.
+You configure the server via one or more config.json files.
+The name of the file must be config.json, or config.*.json, where * is anything other than "SECRET".
+These files must be in the directory you will start the server from.

+Some of the information in these files is secret and should not be committed to source control, while some is not.
+You may have two files: one named generically, for any information it's OK to check into source control.
+If you have a file named "config.SECRET.json", then that will also be loaded up, and override anything in the base file (or used directly if nothing is in the base file).
+This allows you to add a line to your .gitignore that makes it impossible for you to accidentally commit the information in config.SECRET.json.
+Generally you want to keep all of the non-secret aspects in config.

+Within a config file there are three sub configs: "base", dev" and "prod".
+"base" is never used directly, but it sets defaults that "dev" and "prod" will override and extend.

-There are two configs: "dev" and "prod".
-Both have the same possible fields to set.
+Both "dev" and "prod" have the same possible fields to set.
 The server picks which one to use at start up based on the GIN_MODE environment variable.

 ### AllowedOrigins